decentraland/old-documentation/_posts/development-guide/2020-02-20-smart-items.md

 #### General item data

+- `id`: A unique uuid for the smart item.
+The `dcl init` command generates a random value for this ID.

+	> Note: If you're copying a project from an existing smart item, make sure you generate a new UUID for your item.
+Otherwise the Builder will not recognize this as a distinct item.
+Use [uuidgenerator.net](https://www.uuidgenerator.net/) to generate a new random UUID.

-`Name` Refers to the name that this model will have in the Builder UI.
+- `name`: Refers to the name that this model will have in the Builder UI.

 	> Note: Today, the item name that's visible in the UI is taken directly from the name of the 3d model file.
 Don't leave any spaces in the file name, use underscores to separate the words in it.

-`Model` refers to the 3D model that is used as a placeholder when dragging the item into the scene in edit mode.
+- `model` refers to the 3D model that is used as a placeholder when dragging the item into the scene in edit mode.
 This can be especially useful when the item is made up of several 3D models, as you'll want to display an alternative placeholder model that includes all the meshes together.
 Make sure this placeholder model has the same size and orientation as the item that will be seen in the scene.
 Also make sure that the item isn't displaced via code from its default location, unless the placeholder matches this.

-`Tags` let you make the item easier to find when using the search.
+- `tags` let you make the item easier to find when using the search.

-`Category` places the item into a subcategory inside the asset pack, for example "nature" or "decorations".
+- `category` places the item into a subcategory inside the asset pack, for example "nature" or "decorations".

 #### Parameters